2011 Snooker Shoot-Out: Prize fund

-Draw
+Tournament draw

 The draw for round 1 was made on 28 November 2010, just before the final of the Premier League.
 The draw for each round including the semi-finals was random, made just before the round began.
+All times in Greenwich Mean Time.
+Times for quarter-finals, semi-finals and final are approximate.
+Players in bold denote match winners.